 What if the search space in A* Algorithm is not a grid and is a graph?

-Simplilearn's Post Graduate Program in AI & ML is designed to help learners decode the mystery of artificial intelligence and its business applications.
-The course provides an overview of AI concepts and workflows, machine learning and deep learning, and performance metrics.
+Simplilearn's Artificial Intelligence Engineer Master Program is designed to help learners decode the mystery of artificial intelligence and its business applications.
+The course helps you master the AI concepts and workflows, machine learning and deep learning, NLP, generati9ve AI and more.
+Explore and enroll today!

 Choose the Right Program